rivalee/rivalee_old.github.io/about.md

 # About

-I'm a designer and illustrator living in London, experimenting with comics and sequence.
+I'm a illustrator and comic artist living in London.
 I'm a fan of emotionally-resonant absurdity, combining words and imagery, and [Oubapo](https://en.wikipedia.org/wiki/Oubapo).

 r.e.cottrell ✺ gmail.com